-- 5.5.4 The LDP Strategy acknowledges that the The County Borough has a rich and varied biodiversity, in terms of species and habitats, which the Replacement LDP seeks to maintain and enhance (to provide a net benefit). which requires continued protection.
-For development to be sustainable, it needs to be soundly based on good environmental assessments, and to be well planned and controlled with regard to its environmental impact, in order to conserve and enhance biodiversity.
-In accordance with Future Wales Policy 9, the resilience of ecosystems and green infrastructure assets must be demonstrated as part of development proposals through innovative, nature-based approaches to site planning and the design of the built environment. - 5.5.5 There is clear national\guidance and legislation with regard to maintaining\and\enhancing\biodiversity and taking\account of ecosystem\resilience\the\protection\of species and habitats recognised in legislation, PPW and TAN5 Nature Conservation and Planning.
+- 5.5.4 The County Borough has a rich and varied biodiversity, in terms of species and habitats, which the Replacement LDP seeks to maintain and enhance (to provide a net benefit).
+For development to be sustainable, it needs to be soundly based on good environmental assessments, and to be well planned and controlled with regard to its environmental impact.
+In accordance with Future Wales Policy 9, the resilience of ecosystems and green infrastructure assets must be demonstrated as part of development proposals through innovative, nature-based approaches to site planning and the design of the built environment. - 5.5.5 There is clear national guidance and legislation with regard to maintaining and enhancing biodiversity and taking account of ecosystem resilience.
 The most relevant statutory requirements are set out in Section 61 of the Planning and Compulsory Purchase Act 2004, the Conservation of Habitats and Species Regulations 2017, Environment (Wales) Act 2016 Section 6 Biodiversity and Resilience of Ecosystems Duty and Section 7 Priority Habitats and Species, Section 11 of the Countryside Act 1981 and Section 28G of the Wildlife and Countryside Act 1981.
 Annex 1 of TAN5 lists all the other relevant legislation.
-PPW11 responds to the Section 6 Duty of the Environment Act by setting a framework to maintain and enhance biodiversity (providing a net benefit), whilst calling for a proactive approach towards facilitating the delivery of biodiversity and resilience outcomes. - 5.5.6 To comply with the Environment (Wales) Act 2016 (Section 6 Duty) the LDP Strategy will seek to maintain and enhance the biodiversity and resilience of the County Borough's ecosystems to provide a net benefit for biodiversity through a proactive and resilient approach. through This includes native species landscaping, careful location of development, the creation of green corridors, and open space management and adopting best practice site design and green infrastructure.
+PPW12 responds to the Section 6 Duty of the Environment Act by setting a framework to maintain and enhance biodiversity (providing a net benefit), whilst calling for a proactive approach towards facilitating the delivery of biodiversity and resilience outcomes. - 5.5.6 To comply with the Environment (Wales) Act 2016 (Section 6 Duty) the LDP Strategy will seek to maintain and enhance the biodiversity and resilience of the County Borough's ecosystems to provide a net benefit for biodiversity through a proactive and resilient approach.
+This includes native species landscaping, careful location of development, the creation of green corridors, open space management and adopting best practice site design and green infrastructure principles.
 Only in exceptional circumstances, where it is in the public interest, will new development be located where it may have an adverse impact on sites designated for their importance for nature conservation.
 Robust mitigation and compensation will be provided wherever this situation is unavoidable, in line with considered advice from statutory and advisory organisations.